-We obtained a weak but significant positive correlation between Oligocene mammal extinction rate and the Andean uplift (Gµ = 0.02, wµ = 0.87) (Fig. 4, SI Appendix, Tab.
+We obtained a weak but significant positive correlation between the Oligocene mammal extinction rate and the Andean uplift (Gµ = 0.02, wµ = 0.87) (Fig. 4, SI Appendix, Tab.
 S3-6).
 Mountain-building processes are known to greatly influence species diversity (68), and previous studies illustrated the key importance of the Andes in shaping diversity patterns of a wide range of South-American organisms, even in the early stages of the build-up of the chain (69–71).
 Thus, one can expect to find a relationship between the pace of Andean uplift and mammal diversification.
 In a context of active margin, the Andean orogeny has been associated with volcanic activity, which, in conjunction to subsequent forest fires, resulted in a massive dust emission.
 This dust emission has been postulated to promote grazer-like herbivore origination and diversification, in particular at the EOT and after (41, 72).
 Due to the high proportion of herbivores in our dataset (Tab.
 1 and Fig. 2), we could have expected Andean uplift to be either positively related to origination, negatively related to extinction, or both.
 Here, our results suggest that Andean uplift promoted extinction among SAM faunas, thus not providing support for any of the previously-stated hypotheses.
 Rather, they lead us to hypothesize that the building of the Andes, possibly by fragmenting the landscapes, re-organizing climate advections, triggering volcanism or any other factor, was an obstacle, rather than a facilitator, for Oligocene mammal diversification.

 Interestingly, none of our proxies for land opening, i.e., phytolith-derived floral composition – proxy for grassland spreading, or habitat openness (42) – and relative Leaf Area Index (rLAI) – proxy for forest density (73) – was found to be correlated with any diversification rate.
 The convergent evolution of high-crowned cheek teeth (hypsodonty) and larger body sizes among several notoungulate families near the EOT, suggesting the emergence of the grazing feeding mode, has long been regarded as an evidence for the expansion of grasslands in response to climate cooling and aridification (36).
 However, subsequent studies highlighted that grasslands did not spread that much during the mid-Eocene to Oligocene of Patagonia, meanwhile hypsodont taxa evolved and diversified (42), and more generally, that South American paleobiome composition remained stable throughout that period (67).
 In addition, trait-based correlation analyses failed at recovering any temporal relation between the evolution of hypsodonty and the abundance of open habitats (35).
 Here, our results for the entire dataset are pointing in the same direction, thereby suggesting that mammal diversification was not influenced by the proportion of open habitats in South America.
 As mentioned earlier, this could be a direct consequence of the apparent biome stability of the continent at that time, and could probably represent one additional feature making the macroevolutionary behavior of SAMs near the EOT so unique compared to other regions of the world.